garbados/couchdb/share/doc/src/api/documents.rst

 Document Methods
 ================

-The CouchDB API Server Document methods detail how to create, read, update and delete documents within a database.
+The Cloudant API Server Document methods detail how to create, read, update and delete documents within a database.

 A list of the available methods and URL paths are provided below: